List of The Adventures of Tintin characters: The gunrunner

 The gunrunner, who appears in Cigars of the Pharaoh, is an arms trafficker who rescues Tintin from a storm at sea, then turns him over to his enemies when Tintin discovers his weapons of contraband.
 After he and his men learn that Thomson and Thompson are about to board his ship, he escapes.

 He is based on the real life French gunrunner Henry de Monfreid, a writer and adventurer whom Hergé initially admired.
 When Hergé learnt that Monfreid was providing guns for war, his attitude about him changed.

-General Haranochi

-General Haranochi is a villain in The Blue Lotus.
-He resembles former Japanese prime minister Hideki Tojo.

 Huascar

 Huascar, in Prisoners of the Sun, is one of the last descendants of the Incas, who worship the Sun in a hidden city in the mountains.
 Wearing a hat and poncho, Huascar watches Tintin and Captain Haddock when they arrive in Peru to rescue Professor Calculus.
 He listens in on their conversation with the chief of police and follows them through the streets of Callao.

 At Santa-Clara, he arranges a train "accident" that nearly gets them killed by threatening a guard with the consequences of disobeying the orders of the Inca.

 At Jauga, however, he sees Tintin defending a young orange seller named Zorrino from two white men.
 Surprised that a white foreigner such as Tintin should do such a selfless act, he advises him to stop searching for Calculus since he will be risking his life.
 Tintin states he will continue anyway, so Huascar gives him a talisman that he claims can keep danger away.
 Later captured by the Incas, Tintin gives the talisman to Zorrino.
 The Incas, who intend to kill them for treachery, see the talisman and spare the younger boy's life.
 Present at the scene, Huascar is revealed to be a High Priest of the Sun.
 He uses a large magnifying glass to set fire to the stake used to burn the westerners, but is thwarted by a solar eclipse that leads to their release.

 Prisoners of the Sun, originally published in Tintin magazine with additional panels not included later in book form, included a scene with Huascar.
 In the magazine version, Tintin and Haddock are at the bridge waiting for an unknown guide when they meet Huascar, who tells them that their guide has gotten sick.
 He smiles at Haddock's insults and walks away.
 Zorrino then calls them over to the bridge.
 He claims that Huascar took him prisoner but that he escaped.

 Huascar is not to be confused with the more ruthless Chiquito who bears a close resemblance to him.